- Salary

 The most important part of preparing for your annual income tax return is to ensure that you keep all of your receipts.
 These may include:

-• Exam receipts issued by each institution (MCCQEI, MCCQEII, Principles of Surgery (POS), CFPC and / or RCPSC certification exam).
+- Exam receipts issued by each institution (MCCQE, Principles of Surgery (POS), CFPC and / or RCPSC certification exam).

 There are two options for filing your income tax return: doing it yourself or hiring a professional.
 As tax season ramps up, you’ll find lots of tax preparation services available.
 If you haven’t filed taxes before, it may be a good idea to get a tax consultant to help you.
-If you are interested in doing it yourself, some software packages may simplify the process for you- UFile Online, TurboTax Free Online, H&R Block Online Free, SimpleTax and so on.
+If you are interested in doing it yourself, some software packages may simplify the process for you – UFile Online, TurboTax Free Online, H&R Block Online Free, SimpleTax, to name a few.

-Once you file your return, you must keep a copy and your receipts for six years in the event that the CRA requests more information or undertakes an audit.
+Once you file your return, you must keep a copy and your receipts for six years in the event that the Canada Revenue Agency (CRA) requests more information or undertakes an audit.

 Investment Planning